CharlesGueunet/vimmic/README.md

-Another great distribution is [SpaceVim](https://github.com/SpaceVim/SpaceVim), but here again this configuration is really complexe and most of the configuration should be made using thier own defined functions.
+Another great distribution is [SpaceVim](https://github.com/SpaceVim/SpaceVim), but here again this configuration is really complexe and most of the configuration should be made using their own defined functions.

 For the navigation and some highlight, we used
 [this post](http://nvie.com/posts/how-i-boosted-my-vim/)

 Lots of idea where taken from the
-[jetbrains ide](https://www.jetbrains.com/) wich are among the best ones.
+[jetbrains ide](https://www.jetbrains.com/) which is among the best ones.

 For those who want to use space as the leader key, [this website](https://sheerun.net/2014/03/21/how-to-boost-your-vim-productivity/)